“Water,” I croaked, hauling myself out into a muddy clearing. “Does anyone have water?”

 I gulped down the beverage in one swift motion, which didn’t sate my thirst at all.
 The teacups, you see, were tiny.
 Much too small for a person of my girth.

-I tried to savour the second cup by taking gentle sips.
-But it just wasn’t practical.
+I tried to savour the second cup by taking gentle sips, but it just wasn’t practical.
 Gulp.
 Gulp.
 Gulp.
-I drank and I drank as they refilled my cup.
-I felt guilty and tried to say that I’d had enough, but they wouldn’t hear such nonsense.
+I drank and I drank as they refilled my cup over and over again.
+I felt guilty, told them I’d had enough, but they wouldn’t hear such nonsense.

 They shared their food, as well – salty biscuits and pineapple cake – and I offered them some chocolate in return.
 “No, no, you eat!” they insisted.